searchspring/snap/packages/snap-controller/README.md

 };
 ```

-Optionally if `levels` is not defined, a single dropdown will be displayed on initial load.
+Optionally if `levels` are not defined, a single dropdown will be displayed on the initial load.
 Each selection will dynamically append additional dropdowns until there are no more available selections

 ```typescript
 const finderConfig: FinderControllerConfig = {